-The Gateway is confirmation the apprentice has met the requirements of the L&D Practitioner standard and is ready to move on to EPA.
+The Gateway is confirmation the apprentice has met the requirements of the L&D Consultant/Business Partner standard and is ready to move on to end point assessment.
 It happens when the on-programme training is complete and the apprentice is consistently demonstrating the specific KSBs required for the occupation.
 The decision as to when the apprentice is ready to move on to EPA will be made by the employer (supported by the training provider).